If you’re thinking about moving abroad, but aren’t sure whether Vietnam is the right choice for you, this article is for you.

 RELATED POST: Dress code in Vietnam

-RELATED POST: Join the active expat’s Facebook group in Vietnam
+RELATED POST: Find the best Facebook group in Vietnam

 Many doctors in these hospitals are foreigners who studied and are practising in a western standard.
 Many international hospitals hire staffs and doctors that can communicate well with expats and locals offering large language options.

 From affordable ones to expensive hospitals, they can be found throughout the country.
 Check out this list of medical clinics and international hospitals in Vietnam.

 There is never a dull moment in Vietnam.
 The cities are full of life at night.
 Spend your evening sampling interesting foods you’ve never seen before or drinking bia hoi with the locals.
 Cruise through the countryside on a motorbike.
 Explore some of the world’s deepest caves.
 Go kayaking in a dreamy bay.